Here are Pianist's 5 alternative methods of playing the piano...but not necessarily the keys.

 Also known as the ‘string piano technique’, this technique can be used on an upright or grand.
 It’s simple: Open up the body of your piano to expose the strings.
-Pluck the strings with your fingertips, as if you were playing a harp.
+Pluck the strings with your fingertips, as if you were playing the harp.
 The harder you pluck them, the more the treble frequencies will resonate.
 Plucking with the sustain pedal down will create a beautiful legato sound.
 Play without the pedal and you’ll create a pizzicato-type sound.

 2. Use the strings to play a glissando

 This can be done using almost any object you like!
-You may want to simply stick to using your finger nails.
+You may want to simply stick to using your fingernails.
 Think about what else you could use to create a different timbre.
 Try a guitar pick, a knitting needle, a stick, or even a rubber.
 Take your chosen object and rub it up the strings.
 Try playing with the sustain pedal down for a varied sound.

 3. Create percussive sounds